-Tips to Make Your Own Sewing Pattern From Scratch
+Tips to Make Your Own Sewing Patterns From Scratch

 REMEMBER…We are taking a trip ‘BACK IN TIME’, before the invention of computers!
 Here we go!